 Here are the phone numbers to call if your card is lost or stolen:

 CSL Plasma Card Number for the Red Card – 1-866-CSL-0200

 CSL Plasma Card Number for the Blue Card – 1-877-855-7201

-Yes.
-In addition to the money credited to your debit card you can earn points through CSL’s donor rewards program, known as “Z Rewards.”
-Through Z Rewards you will earn points for plasma donations, for completing surveys and through special promotions offered through your specific CSL center.
-You can sign up for Z Rewards through the CSL website or through a kiosk at your CSL center.
-You will need the last four digits of your donor number, which you will receive when you register with CSL, as well as your last name and your date of birth.
+In addition to the money credited to your debit card, you can earn points through CSL’s donor rewards program, known as “iGive Rewards.”
+Through it, you will earn points for plasma donations, for completing surveys, and through special promotions offered through your specific CSL center.
+You can sign up for iGive Rewards through the CSL website or through a kiosk at your CSL center.
+You will need the last four digits of your donor number, which you will receive when you register with CSL, as well as your last name and date of birth.

-Your Z points are redeemable for rewards such as gift cards and passes to area attractions through CSL’s online store.
-Be aware however that points expire if you go 30 days or longer without making a plasma donation or if you do not log into your account at least once every 180 days.
+Your points are redeemable for rewards such as gift cards and passes to area attractions.
+Be aware, however, that points expire if you go 30 days or longer without making a plasma donation or if you do not log into your account at least once every 180 days.

-Yes but they do not have a very high cash value.
+Yes, but they do not have a very high cash value.
 There is no information on dollar amounts available on CSL’s website.
-A call to a CSL location in Philadelphia (215-554-6845) revealed that to redeem for cash credit you will have to achieve “Bronze”, “Silver” or “Gold” status which are categories assigned to the very high points earners, and even at these top levels you can only redeem for about one dollar per 100 points.
-The customer service agent also revealed that your only earn one point for every plasma donation and an additional one point per survey.
-So you will not be seeing much extra cash compensation through the rewards program.
+A call to a CSL location in Philadelphia (215-554-6845) revealed that to redeem for cash credit you will have to achieve “Bronze,” “Silver,” or “Gold” status, which are categories assigned to the very high point earners, and even at these top levels you can only redeem for about one dollar per 100 points.
+The customer service agent also revealed that you only earn one point for every plasma donation and an additional one point per survey.
+So, you will not be seeing much extra cash compensation through the rewards program.